 In this paper we consider a neoclassic stochastic, discrete-time, two-sector growth model in which production of a unique homogeneous good depends on both physical and human capital through a Cobb-Douglas technology, while education requires only human capital, as suggested by Lucas (1988).
 However, we modify the Lucas (1988) framework by postulating that the marginal returns of the human capital employed in education are decreasing, thus embedding Rebelo (1991) assumption.
 Production in both sectors is multiplicatively affected by random i.i.d. shocks taking on a finite number of values.
 Our main contribution is to provide sufficient conditions on the parameters of the model - namely, on the exponents of the Cobb-Douglas production function and of the human capital production function, and on the values of random shocks - such that the IFS corresponding to the optimal policy function converges to a unique invariant distribution supported on a (generalized) Sierpinski gasket.
-Hence, this result can be seen as a further extension of the approach pursued by Mitra and Privileggi (2004, 2006, 2009) for the one-sector growth model to a multi-sector growth model under uncertainty.
+Hence, this result can be seen as a further extension of the approach pursued by Mitra and Privileggi (2004, 2006, 2009) for the onesector growth model to a multi-sector growth model under uncertainty.

-In Section 2 the main results from the IFS theory are briefly recalled.
-In Section 3 the model is stated and the optimal dynamics are explicitly computed.
-Section 4 contains the central contribution of this paper: a linear IFS conjugate to the true optimal dynamics is constructed and sufficient conditions for its attractor to be a Sierpinski gasket supporting the unique invariant distribution of the economy are provided directly in terms of parameters of the model.
-Finally, in Section 5 a few examples of economies converging to differently shaped Sierpinski gaskets are described, while Section 6 reports some concluding remarks.
+In Section "Iterated function systems" the main results from the IFS theory are briefly recalled.
+In Section "The model", the model is stated and the optimal dynamics are explicitly computed.
+Section "Conjugate linear IFSP" contains the central contribution of this paper: a linear IFS conjugate to the true optimal dynamics is constructed and sufficient conditions for its attractor to be a Sierpinski gasket supporting the unique invariant distribution of the economy are provided directly in terms of parameters of the model.
+Finally, in Section "Examples of Sierpinski gasket-like attractors" a few examples of economies converging to differently shaped Sierpinski gaskets are described, while Section "Conclusions" reports some concluding remarks.
 All proofs are gathered in the Appendix.